Example Confidence curve in the Launchable dashboard

 First, we take all the test sessions in the evaluation dataset.

 We can visualize the result of a single session like this.
 Each block represents a test.
 Green means the test passed when it originally ran, and red means it failed.
-Wider blocks took longer to run; narrower blocks too less time to run.
+Wider blocks took longer to run; narrower blocks took less time.

 Of course, there are multiple sessions in the evaluation dataset, which we can visualize like this:

-Then, for each session in the evaluation dataset, we ask the model to prioritize all the tests from that test session + build combination (see How Launchable selects tests).
+Then, for each session in the evaluation dataset, we ask the model to prioritize all the tests from that test session and build combination (see How Launchable selects tests).

-The model returns the list of test prioritized by failure density, i.e. how useful this test is at finding failures per second of test execution time.
+The model returns the list of tests prioritized by failure density, i.e., how useful this test is at finding failures per second of test execution time.

 Visualizing this process, again using a single session:

-If we're looking for test session failures (i.e. will the tests pass or not?), one failure is enough.
+One failure is enough if we're looking for test session failures (i.e., will the tests pass or not?).
 It only takes one failing test case for the whole session to fail.
-When choosing an optimization target, we need to run enough tests that we're not going to mark a session as passing when it really failed.
+When choosing an optimization target, we need to run enough tests to not mark a session as passing when it would actually fail if you run the full suite.
 That's the definition of confidence.

-By stacking a bunch of evaluation sessions together and seeing how long it takes Launchable to find a single failure, we can see Launchable's performance in aggregate.
-Sometimes Launchable's prioritization of an evaluation session will find the first failure earlier, whereas other times it'll find it later.
-We can sort the evaluation sessions by how long this takes, like this:
+We can see Launchable's aggregate performance by stacking a bunch of evaluation sessions together and seeing how long it takes to find a single failure.
+Sometimes Launchable's prioritization of an evaluation session will find the first failure earlier, whereas other times, it'll find it later.
+We can sort the evaluation sessions by how long they take, like this:

-At this stage, we've run all the evaluation sessions through the model, and we've compared the prioritization to the real results.
+At this stage, we've run all the evaluation sessions through the model and compared the prioritization to the real results.
 Finally, we use this data to create your Confidence curve.

 On the X-axis, we have test execution time.
 The upper bound of this axis is the maximum total execution time from all the evaluation sessions.

 On the Y-axis, we have the Confidence percentage.
 This is the probability of correctly catching a failing session.
-When choosing an optimization target, we need to run enough tests that we're not going to mark a session as passing when it really failed.
+When choosing an optimization target, we need to run enough tests to not mark a session as passing when the full run would fail.
 That's what this percentage represents.

 The pink line represents the intersection of these two factors aggregated across all the evaluation test sessions.
 Logically, the line starts at (0,0%) and ends at ([max],100%): if we run no tests, we'll miss every failing session, and if we run all the tests, we'll catch every failing session.
 However, Launchable's power is in the in-between.
 Notice how the pink line isn't straight: it's curved to the left.
 This means that Launchable can catch more failing sessions in less time!

-For example, the above image tells us that if we set our optimization target to 90% confidence, we should expect to only run 10 minutes of tests (X-axis), and we should expect to catch 90% of failing sessions (Y-axis).
+For example, the above image tells us that if we set our optimization target to 90% confidence, we should expect only to run 10 minutes of tests (X-axis) and expect to catch 90% of failing sessions (Y-axis).
 Similarly, if we set our optimization target to 25 minutes (X-axis), we should expect to catch 95% of failing sessions (Y-axis).
 Both of these are great improvements over running all the tests.